|

 6 Easy Things to Do with Your Kids During Spring Break

-Can you believe we are already at this time of year?
+Can you believe the school year is nearly over?
 We’ve arrived at the final school holiday before summer!
-Another school year is in the homestretch, this time is precious.
 Before the big summer break comes, have some fun with your kids this spring break.

 Speaking of spring, it’s the perfect time to visit the natural springs near Orlando, or treat yourself to a meal at one of the many family-friendly restaurants in Orlando.